ritwik-basak/ritwik-basak/README.md

 ## ⚡ Fun Fact

-I like building systems where **multiple AI agents collaborate like a team** 🤖🤝🤖
+I enjoy building systems where **multiple AI agents collaborate like a team** 🤖🤝🤖